-ASA 5506-X, 5508-X, and 5516-X Default Configuration
+ASA 5506-X Series Default Configuration

-The default factory configuration for the ASA 5506-X series, 5508-X, and 5516-X configures the following:
+The default factory configuration for the ASA 5506-X series configures the following:

-- inside --> outside traffic flow-GigabitEthernet 1/1 (outside), GigabitEthernet 1/2 (inside) - outside IP address from DHCP - inside IP address-192.168.1.1 - (ASA 5506W-X) wifi <--> inside, wifi --> outside traffic flow-GigabitEthernet 1/9 (wifi) - (ASA 5506W-X) wifi IP address-192.168.10.1 - DHCP server on inside and wifi.
-The access point itself and all its clients use the ASA as the DHCP server. - Default route from outside DHCP - Management 1/1 interface is Up, but otherwise unconfigured.
-The ASA FirePOWER module can then use this interface to access the ASA inside network and use the inside interface as the gateway to the Internet. - ASDM access-inside and wifi hosts allowed. - NAT-Interface PAT for all traffic from inside, wifi, and management to outside.
+- Integrated Routing and Bridging functionality-GigabitEthernet 1/2 through 1/8 belong to bridge group 1; Bridge Virtual Interface (BVI) 1 - inside --> outside traffic flow-GigabitEthernet 1/1 (outside), BVI 1 (inside) - outside IP address from DHCP, inside IP address-192.168.1.1 - (ASA 5506W-X) wifi <--> inside, wifi --> outside traffic flow-GigabitEthernet 1/9 (wifi) - (ASA 5506W-X) wifi IP address-192.168.10.1 - DHCP for clients on inside and wifi.
+The access point itself and all its clients use the ASA as the DHCP server. - Management 1/1 interface is Up, but otherwise unconfigured.
+The ASA FirePOWER module can then use this interface to access the ASA inside network and use the inside interface as the gateway to the Internet. - ASDM access-inside and wifi hosts allowed.

+• NAT-Interface PAT for all traffic from inside, wifi, and management to outside.